aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 php -m
 ```

-Or we can check if php lists it a specific extension such as redis
+We can check for a specific extension such as redis

 ```bash
 php -m | grep redis
 ```

-Another way is to use raw php code to check for the extension:
+Another way to check for a specific extension is to use raw php code to check for the extension:

 ```bash
 php -r "var_dump(extension_loaded('redis'));"
 ```

-The following is yet another way to check the extension is installed while also displaying its configuration settings:
+The following command also checks if the extension is installed while also displaying all the configuration settings of the extension:

 ```bash
 php -i | grep redis